WoditorTrans2000/WoditorTranslationGallery/README.md

 <br>

-That's basically all you need to understand, you also can do this with the exe not just dll! <br>Oh, actually, there is **one** last thing: be *patient*, because you will get very frustrated.
+That's basically all you need to understand, you also can do this with the exe not just dll!
+However, there are many things I haven't mentioned here, things related to some problems you may encounter.
+For this, I recommend checking out some [translation tips from Yumunet](https://github.com/yumunet/WoditorTranslationGallery/wiki).

 ---